git-Suyash/openCV_facedetect/README.md

 ## Troubleshooting

-- If the camera is not accessible, ensure that your device has a working camera, and check camera permissions.
+- If the camera is not accessible, ensure that your device has a working camera and check camera permissions.

-- If you encounter any errors or have issues with the application, feel free to contact the project maintainers.
+- If you encounter any errors or have issues with the application, feel free to contact the project maintainer.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Contact

 For any inquiries or questions regarding the project, you can reach out to:

-- Project Maintainer: [SUYASH SRIVASTAVA] (svtsuyash@gmail.com)
+- Project Maintainer: SUYASH
+- Email: svtsuyash@gmail.com

 ---